guardianproject/info/content/blog/2017-06-29-repomaker-usability-trainers-worldwide-june-2017.md

                             #### Participant Feedback:

                               * Could offer a FAQ’s section
-                              * On home screen have a few quick questions and answers regarding Repomaker&#8211; _What’s a repo?
+                              * On home screen have a few quick questions and answers regarding Repomaker– _What’s a repo?
 What would I use repomaker for?
 Learn more here.</li>

                                   * Additional verification step?
                                   * How much will it cost to run the apps?